Bro Myrddin Welsh Comprehensive School

 According to a 2022 Estyn report 70% of pupils come from Welsh-speaking homes; but all pupils could speak Welsh to first-language standard.
 Previous reports have rated the school 'Excellent' and the school is often used as a case study.
 It has been ranked as one of the top 5 state secondary schools in Wales concurrently and often being the top Welsh medium school.

 History

 The School was founded in 1978, on the premises of the former Queen Elizabeth's Grammar School for Boys, Carmarthen.
 In 1996 the school was moved to its current purpose-built campus at Croesyceiliog.
 Its first Pennaeth (Headteacher) was Mr Gareth Evans, who was succeeded upon his retirement in 1997 by Mr Eric Jones, and then by Mr Dorian Williams, in 2006.
-The latest Headteacher is Dr Llinos Jones, who took Mr Williams' place at his retirement in 2014.
+The Headteacher between 2014 and 2026 was Dr Llinos Jones, who took Mr Williams.
+The current headteacher is Mrs Carwen Morgan-Davies.

 Category change

 In September 2016 the school was changed to a Category CC school, which means that it is a designated Welsh school.
 Bro Myrddin was first in the county to become a MW school.
 Furthermore, all National Curriculum subjects are taught in Welsh (except for English), from year 7 in 2016 and for every subsequent year.

 There were many consultations and discussions with Parents future, past and present, pupils past and present, members of staff and the local community.
 There were some concerns raised, the main concern was studying in Universities where the Mathematics and Science training is through the medium of English after following a Welsh course at the school, some thought that this would be a disadvantage.
 On the other hand, there were numerous benefits of this change including that it will encourage the Welsh ethos outside the classroom and reduce the workload of the teachers who currently have to produce bilingual resources.